skip to main content

 Workshops AC24

-...on managing behaviour in schools.
-Leading change by listening to children's voices through play University of Dundee and Redwell Primary School Room: Centenary Club The ‘Leading by listening through play’ framework will be presented...
+...provide advice and information on managing behaviour in schools.
+1e Leading by Listening: A playful Approach University of Dundee and Redwell Primary School Room: Centenary Club The ‘Leading by listening through play’ framework will be...

 Programme AC24 - Day One